Yushe/HAC/README.md

-- ZeroTheFallen (STEAM\_0:1:38717786) -- For being a cheating minge, writing backdoor'd addons, stealing and leaking HAC's clientside files on Hackforums, and using hacks on my server then claiming that he didn't.
+- ZeroTheFallen (STEAM\_0:1:38717786) -- For being a cheating minge, writing backdoor'd addons, profiting from the cheating problem, stealing and leaking HAC's clientside files on Hackforums, and using hacks on my server then claiming that he didn't.